dockerized-docs/git-scm/README.md

 - Base image: `ubuntu:latest`
 - The most master https://github.com/git/git-scm.com branch is cloned.
 - RVM is installed.
-- The [README](https://github.com/git/git-scm.com) instruction are executed.
+- The instruction as described in [README](https://github.com/git/git-scm.com) are executed.

 # How to use this image #